Pat competing at the 2009 National Cross Country Championships

 The club colours are navy blue with a sky blue trim, and the club uniform must be worn by athletes competing on Saturday.
 The singlet can be purchased from the club at a cost of $35.00.
 The singlet is compulsory for registered athletes.
 Club tracksuits and beanies are also available for purchase.
 All items will be available at the Open Day, AGM, and initial training sessions.

-2014 Registration Form – click here
+Club Registration Page – click here

 Coach and Team Co-ordinators